 TikTok Shop

-This is where TikTok has gotten genuinely interesting for creators.
-TikTok Shop lets you sell products directly in the app, either your own or as an affiliate earning commissions on other brands' products.
+TikTok Shop is where the platform got genuinely interesting for creators.
+You can sell products directly in the app, either your own catalog or as an affiliate earning commissions on other brands.
 Commission rates run 5% to 20% depending on the category.

-Some beauty and fashion creators now earn more from Shop commissions than from every other revenue stream combined.
-The algorithm actively pushes shoppable content, which means product videos get extra distribution.
-If you're in a niche where people buy physical stuff, TikTok Shop is one of the strongest monetization channels on any platform right now.
+Some beauty and fashion creators now earn more from Shop commissions than every other revenue stream combined.
+The algorithm pushes shoppable content harder than non-shoppable, so product videos get more distribution by default.
+If your niche revolves around physical products people buy on impulse, TikTok Shop is one of the strongest monetization channels on any platform right now.

 Sponsorships